StiglCZ/engine/readme.md

 3 - Audio manager     <br>
 4 - Physics manager   <br>

+### Internal components
+These are some scripts, that have been integrated by default for easier development [components readme](game/game.md)
-### Audio
+#### Audio

 Including audio.hh in your script allows you to allow audio in your game. <br>
 You just need to get the AudioControl struct from the pointer located at the above mentioned stream, which allows you to access all the important functions, which are are self explanatory by themselves!<br>
 You can also edit tracks while they are already playing using the AudioSource struct.

-### Saving
+#### Saving

-For easier porting, the saving system has created in saving.cc.
-You can simply add a saveinforequest which will trigger the referenced function when its time to save, and your function will simply return all the data it needs to save, as well as the location(node number) where to store them in, and the the system will automatically order and save all the packets.
+For easier managing of saves, the saving system has created in saving.cc.
+You can simply add a `saveinforequest` which will trigger the referenced function when its time to save, and your function will simply return all the data it needs to save, as well as the location(node number) where to store them in, and the the system will automatically order and save all the packets.

-### Scene managing
+#### Scene managing

 There are 2 options on how to manage your scenes in the engine, which both end the same way.. by being converted to binary, the text form and the graphical form<br>

-#### Text scene manager:
+##### Text scene manager:

 You can still use the text scene designer, which consists of 4 sections(.S = scripts, .M = models, .O = objects, .U = unload when the scene ends)<br>
 I wouldn't recomend it, but you can simply do it using 4 secitions placed like: